Air Conditioning Heating and Ventilation Leader

 Mitsubishi Electric Cooling & Heating is a corporate member of the U.S. Green Building Council (USGBC) and is committed to sustainable products and design.
 They were the first company to introduce the VRF solution into the United States and the first to embrace RoHS standards.
 Mitsubishi Electric Cooling & Heating was also the first HVAC company to eliminate the use of lead and mercury in its products.
 Additionally, they voluntarily switched an entire product line to environmentally friendly R410A refrigerant.
 This innovation means higher pressure for greater performance and a reduction in equipment size and piping size.

 CITY MULTI technology is designed to allow building owners and designers as many possibilities to attain LEED® points including Energy and Atmosphere and Indoor Air Quality points.

-There's more efficient use of energy with INVERTER technology and zoning and smaller, more recyclable units.
-As much as 89.8 percent of the materials used to build a standard CITY MULTI system component are recyclable.
+There’s a more efficient use of energy with INVERTER technology and zoning and smaller, more recyclable units.
+As much as 89.8 percent of the materials used to build a standard CITY MULTI system component is recyclable.